thegworld/gtx-browser/docs/rust.md

-4. When you run VSCode, or any other IDE that uses [rust-analyzer](https://rust-analyzer.github.io/) it should detect the `rust-project.json` and use this to give you rich browsing, autocompletion, type annotations etc. for all the Rust within the Chromium codebase.
+4. When you run VSCode, or any other IDE that uses [rust-analyzer](https://rust-analyzer.github.io/) it should detect the `rust-project.json` and use this to give you rich browsing, autocompletion, type annotations etc. for all the Rust within the GTx Browser codebase.